 Also in January, at an unknown date, the 4 Blazes had their first commercial recording session, for Otis Rene's Excelsior Records.
 They did: "Love Will Bloom In Paris This Spring" (vocal by Connie Jordan), "That's A Good Little Old Deal" (all), "I Never Had A Dream To My Name" (vocal by Connie Jordan), and "The Big Leg Mama's Fine" (all).
 Fortunately, when they were released, Rene put their names on the labels, so we know that the members were still Connie Jordan (drums and vocals), George Crawford (piano and vocals), La Grand [sic] Mason (bass), and Ulysses Livingston (guitar).

 On February 18, the "4 Hollywood Blazes" were part of a Jazz and Swing benefit program at Los Angeles' Philharmonic Auditorium.
-They shared the stage with Coleman Hawkins, Eddie Heywood, Illinois Jacquet, Billy Eckstine, Sarah Vaughan, Billie Holiday, Kid Ory's Creole Orchestra, Dan Grissom, the Red Callender Trio, the Flennoy Trio, Leonard Reed, the Charioteers, and Slim, Bam & Wham ("Slim" was Slim Gaillard, "Bam" was Thomas "Bam" [or "Tiny"] Brown, but I don't know who "Wham" was, unless it was drummer Zutty Singleton).
+They shared the stage with Coleman Hawkins, Eddie Heywood, Illinois Jacquet, Billy Eckstine, Sarah Vaughan, Billie Holiday, Kid Ory's Creole Orchestra, Dan Grissom, the Red Callender Trio, the Flennoy Trio, Leonard Reed, the Charioteers, and Slim, Bam & Wham ("Slim" was Slim Gaillard, "Bam" was Thomas "Bam" [or "Tiny"] Brown, but I don't know who "Wham" was; he could have been drummer Zutty Singleton or drummer Leo Watson, who'd been with the Spirits Of Rhythm).

 Excelsior released "Love Will Bloom In Paris This Spring" and "That's A Good Little Old Deal" in early February 1945, quickly following it with "I Never Had A Dream To My Name" and "The Big Leg Mama's Fine" in March.
 They were all credited to "Hollywood's Four Blazes".